SorkinType/Merriweather/checks/Merriweather-Roman-VF.md

 * 🔥 **FAIL** Found a variable font instance with 'wght'=734.254150390625.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=469.06077575683594.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=734.254150390625.
 This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=469.06077575683594.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=701.1049652099609.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=469.06077575683594.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=701.1049652099609.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=469.06077575683594.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=701.1049652099609.
+This should instead be a multiple of 100. [code: bad-coordinate]

 </details>
 <details>